 Gary suffers falls almost every day.
 We had a physical therapist coming to the house twice weekly for two months; by his eight-week evaluation they threw in the towel.
 The evaluators’ report stated his neurological problems were beyond their ability to help.
 I’ve been given the contact information of a PT program that was really helpful to our closest superficial siderosis neighbor but a three-hour drive each way makes it impractical.

-His loss of smell combined with Overview Progressive hearing loss will affect 95% of Superfi... and Overview Short-term memory is your ability to store small am... problems has led to new concerns.
+His loss of smell combined with Overview In approximately 95% of superficial siderosis patie...
+More and Overview Short-term memory refers to our capacity to briefly...
+More problems has led to new concerns.
 Gary wakes at 5:00 am during the week to take his medication, makes coffee, and brings me a cup while I work on my project of the day.
 He lays back down and sleeps until breakfast at 7:00 am.
 A few weeks ago I went into the kitchen to grab a refill when I was hit by the unmistakable smell of gas.

 Gary had decided to put a large pot of water on to simmer but his hearing loss and anosmia made it impossible for him to realize the igniter had not lit the burner.
 If I had not gone in for more coffee he would have never known the kitchen was full of gas.
 When I realized what had happened I walked to the stove and turned off the burner.
 That simple turn of the knob caused the igniter to spark and shot a heart-stopping ball of fire straight up.
 Imagine if he had gone back in at 7:00 to cook breakfast.

 A failed cardiac ablation, five pulmonary embolisms, two DVTs’ and subsequent pacemaker have Gary on a lifetime regimen of blood thinner.
 His chelator is being worked overtime which might explain why some symptoms are now going into overdrive.